ppy/osu-wiki/news/2025/2025-10-03-osu-t-shirts-and-a-hoodie.md

 [![](/wiki/shared/news/2025-10-03-osu-t-shirts-and-a-hoodie/multimode_front.jpg)](https://osu.ppy.sh/store/products/1582)

 ...While the back side has a snippet of gameplay from every ruleset!
-According to its designer [Sing](https://osu.ppy.sh/users/3795679), each of these object arrangements comes from a World Cup Grand Finals tiebreaker.
+According to its designer ::Sing::{ user-id=3795679 }, each of these object arrangements comes from a World Cup Grand Finals tiebreaker.
 Good luck figuring out which ones.

 [![](/wiki/shared/news/2025-10-03-osu-t-shirts-and-a-hoodie/multimode_back.jpg)](https://osu.ppy.sh/store/products/1582)